flatironinstitute/neuroRSE/site/workshops/jan-2025/index.md

 ## Workshop contents

 Over the course of this workshop, attendees will learn how to use pynapple and NeMoS to explore and analyze electrophysiogical data, making use of real datasets.
 Users will:
-- learn how to use pynapple to represent neural data, **FILL IN DETAILS**.
+- learn how to use pynapple to represent neural data, taking advantage of the shared time axis to perform common manipulations.
 - use pynapple to compute tuning curves and correlograms.
 - use NeMoS to fit generalized linear models to spiking data, investigating functional connectivity and comparing among possible models.